 - Nearly 1.5 million Virginia residents are enrolled in Medicare; 15 percent are under age 65 and eligible due to a disability.

 - Fewer than one in five Virginia Medicare beneficiaries are enrolled in Medicare Advantage plans.

 - All counties in Virginia have Medicare Advantage plans available, with plan availability ranging from just seven plans in Accomack County to 34 plans in Loudoun County.

 - In Virginia, 37 insurers offer Medigap plans and nearly 430,000 Medicare beneficiaries in the state have Medigap coverage.

 - There are 27 stand-alone Part D prescription plans available in Virginia in 2019, with premiums ranging from about $15 to $97 per month.
 More than 950,000 Virginia Medicare beneficiaries have Part D coverage, either under stand-alone plans or as part of their Medicare Advantage coverage.

 - Per-enrollee Original Medicare spending in Virginia is about 8 percent lower than the national average.

 Most Americans become eligible for Medicare when they turn 65.
 But nationwide, there are nearly 10 million people under the age of 65 who are covered by Medicare, accounting for about 16 percent of all Medicare beneficiaries.
 This is because Medicare eligibility is also triggered once a person has been receiving disability benefits for 24 months, or has kidney failure or ALS.
 In Virginia, 14 percent of Medicare beneficiaries were under age 65 as of 2017.

 In Alabama, Kentucky, and Mississippi, 22 percent of Medicare beneficiaries are disabled and under age 65.
 At the other end of the spectrum, just 9 percent of Hawaii’s Medicare beneficiaries are eligible due to disability.

 Medicare Advantage in Virginia

 Medicare beneficiaries can choose to get their healthcare coverage through private Medicare Advantage plans, or directly from the federal government via Original Medicare (which includes hospital coverage via Part A and outpatient/medical coverage via Part B).

 Medicare Advantage plans are offered by private insurers, so plan availability varies from one area to another.
-All 95 counties and 38 independent cities in Virginia have Medicare Advantage plans available in 2019, but plan availability ranges from just seven plans in Accomack County to 34 plans in Loudoun County.
+All 95 counties and 38 independent cities in Virginia have Medicare Advantage plans available in 2019, but plan availability ranges from just nine plans in Accomack County to 48 plans in Loudoun County.